 However, that is not enough evidence to conclusively lay the blame on full face snorkel masks.
 After all, the ocean is not exactly humans’ natural habitat, and there are inherent dangers involved in all water sport activity.
 The conclusion thus far is that more evidence and facts are required to determine the unusual deaths that occurred involving some snorkelers wearing a full face snorkel mask.

 Furthermore, there have been thousands of positive reviews online with many snorkelers praising the wonderful snorkeling experience they had using a full face mask.
-I’d imagine it’s pretty safe overall, but it’s up to you if you want to believe the rumors or not.
-I recommend testing the mask in shallow waters or a pool before going into deeper waters.
+We’d imagine it’s pretty safe overall, but it’s up to you if you want to believe the rumors or not.
+We recommend testing the mask in shallow waters or a pool before going into deeper waters.

 Getting the Right Fit

 Even if you had a preferred type of mask, the reality is that the only mask you should be using is the one that seals tightly and comfortably.
 If you have a narrow and small face, you may be out of luck when it comes to getting a full face snorkel mask.
 On the other hand, traditional snorkel masks have many sizing options and additional features.

 With many reputable brands like Aqua Lung, Atomic, U.S. Divers, all of which offer low profile masks that are high-quality and provide a wide view, there’s lots to choose from if you are extremely picky about a mask that fits on you.
 These brands also offer XS versions of their full face masks so that your children can also try a full face mask if the regular snorkel and mask combo isn’t comfortable for them.